wwwuFei/AB-Euro-Calliope/README.md

 * `link_cap_dynamic`: Sets a limit on transmission line capacities.
 The limits are chosen subjectively based on current capacity, such that lines with smaller current capacities can proportionally increase much more (e.g. 100x) than larger lines (e.g. 2x).
 See `national/links.yaml` for other override options to apply here.

 * `freeze-hydro-capacities`: Sets hydro capacities to equal "today's" capacities.
 This seems more reasonable than setting current capacities as upper limits, as this causes the model to install no hydro.

+## Ancillary bioenergy potential data in 2050 (national level)
+`ancillary_bioenergy_potential_twh_utilisation.csv`
+ * Note that this file is not needed for running AB-Euro-Calliope, but summarizes the 2050 potential of ancillary bioenergy per feedstock per country (i.e., as used in [`bio-potential-overrides.yaml`](https://github.com/wwwuFei/AB-Euro-Calliope/blob/main/2050/model/national/bio-potential-overrides.yaml) with the same names of biomass feedstocks)
+ * Column `CountryCode`: follows the three-letter ISO country code (ISO 3166-1)
+ * Units: TWh

 ## About